Jun 16, 2020 · 5 min read

 Drops: Dispense drops directly on your face and blend with your fingers.
-Pro tip: don’t dilute with a moisturizer or foundation, which can diminish the sunscreen’s ability to protect your skin.
+Pro tip: don’t dilute with a moisturizer or foundation, which may diminish the sunscreen’s ability to protect your skin.

-In terms of how much SPF you need, we recommend choosing a sunscreen with broad-spectrum coverage and an SPF 30 or higher.
-For extended outdoor activity, choose a water-resistant, broad-spectrum (UVA/UVB) sunscreen with an SPF 30 or higher.
+In terms of how much SPF you need, we recommend choosing a sunscreen with broad spectrum coverage and an SPF of 30 or higher.
+For extended outdoor activity, choose a water-resistant, broad spectrum (UVA/UVB) sunscreen with an SPF of 30 or higher.